Emblem21-OpenSource/tuppu/src/markdown/articles/the-planned-destruction-of-the-alt-right.md

    there...
 And you create an echo chamber of things you like.
 2: Right.
 1: The middle has fragmented into individuals.
 Unreachable individuals.
-   Totally innoculated from the partisans.
+   Totally inoculated from the partisans.
 Which means there is no way to rally that middle to attack enemy partisans.
 This is how the right lost in the 1950s.
 They let the socialists rally the common emotional ground (with the help of highly consolidated mass media) with the unaligned to